-All schools need to consider the reasonable adjustments which may be needed for students with disabilities generally and also for specific students including those expected to transfer into the school.
+All schools need to consider the reasonable adjustments which may be needed for children and young people with disabilities generally and also for specific children and young people including those expected to transfer into the school.

-The responsibility for funding lies with the school but where major works are likely to be required, local authority maintained schools can submit a business case for additional funding as part of the wider Schools Capital programme.
+The responsibility for funding lies with the school but where major works are likely to be required, local authority-maintained schools can submit a business case for additional funding as part of the wider Schools Capital programme.
 Further advice can be found on the GRID.
 Academies have their own capital funding arrangements directly through the Education Funding Agency.

-For children and young people with visual impairment, an environmental audit can be carried out by the Habilitation Specialists in the local authority specialist VI advisory team.
+For children and young people with vision impairment, an environmental audit can be carried out by the Habilitation Specialists in the local authority specialist VI advisory team.